Independence Hall of Korea: Exhibits

+Events

+The Independence Hall of Korea also hosts different events across the year, including a reenactment of the March 1st Movement on its anniversary, events for children on Children's Day, a large event on National Liberation Day on August 15, and a Fall Cultural Zone event in October.

+Despite the challenges of the COVID-19 pandemic, the Independence Hall of Korea hosted National Liberation Day festivities on August 15 throughout the pandemic.
+On August 8, 2024, newly appointed director Kim Hyeong-seok, decided to cancel the 2024 festival.
+Despite not canceling a single Liberation Day Festival since opening in 1987, Director Kim stated that he had decided to attend the Liberation Day celebration event hosted by the government instead.
+In response, the floor leader of the Democratic Party Park Chan-dae demanded a revocation of the appointment of Director Kim Hyeong-seok and threatened a Democrat-led impeachment protocol for the Director.

+History

 In March 2013, actress Song Hye-kyo donated the production cost of braille brochures for the Hall.
 With the help of scholar Seo Kyung-duk of Sungshin Women's University, 1,000 copies are to be made available with more in the planning, as not many museums provide braille brochures for the blind.
 She reportedly decided to help after playing a blind woman in 2013 Seoul Broadcasting System drama That Winter, the Wind Blows.